wsargent/docker-devenv/README.md

 ## Installation

-### Install Virtualbox, Vagrant, Docker, etc.
+### Install Virtualbox and Vagrant, etc.

-Read the [Docker Cheat Sheet](https://gist.github.com/wsargent/7049221) for how to install Docker.
+Read the [Docker Cheat Sheet](https://gist.github.com/wsargent/7049221) for how to install Vagrant.

 ### Run Vagrant